rakibdevs/Login-Registration-Form-Bootstrap-4/README.md

 <!-- action button for modal style 1 end -->
 ```

 And finally you have to include css.
-Open style.css from assets/css/ directory.
+Open **style.css** from `assets/css/ directory`.
 Copy and paste the code into your own css file.
 You can easily change theme color from css.
-Change color in :root {} selector
+Change color in `:root {}` selector
 ```css
 :root {
     --color-facebook: #3b5998;